 Illness Prevention of dental caries (dental decay) The dentist may advise on using higher-strength fluoride toothpaste if a patient is particularly at risk of tooth decay.
 Advice to patients Higher fluoride toothpastes and mouthwashes can be purchased over the counter.
-Prescription only preparations need to be re-directed to a dentist to prescribe.
+Prescription only preparations can be prescribed by a dentist.
 Exceptions No routine exceptions have been identified.
 See earlier for general exceptions.
-Examples of medicines available to purchase OTC Mouthwashes chlorhexidine digluconate, for example Corsodyl® (General Sales List GSL) Fluoride toothpastes (General Sales List GSL) OTC restrictions Children under 12 years
+Examples of medicines available to purchase OTC Mouthwashes chlorhexidine digluconate, for example Corsodyl® (General Sales List GSL) Fluoride toothpastes (General Sales List GSL) OTC restrictions5 • Children under 12 years